BilgeGates/Functional_Gaming-Site/README.md

 - ✅ No third-party analytics or telemetry
 - ✅ No user data is collected, stored, or transmitted

-### 🛡️ Data Safety Guarantee
+### 🛡️ Data Safety

-> PlayGuide will **never** upload, sync, or share your data.
-> All favorites, ratings, and viewing history remain local to your device.
+All favorites, ratings, and viewing history are stored locally using localStorage.

 For security concerns, see [SECURITY.md](SECURITY.md).